-- The absolute key to get your cockatiels taking is repetition.
+The absolute key to getting your cockatiels talking is repetition.
 And by repetition, I mean repetition until you feel like your own head is going to explode!
-You should be chatting and whistling to your cockatiel whenever you’re around the cage just to get the bird used to your voice.
+You should be chatting and whistling to your cockatiel whenever you’re around the cage, just to get the bird used to your voice.

 Tip: You can record yourself saying your favorite phrases and play the recording to your bird throughout the day.
 There are also YouTube videos specifically for teaching parrots to talk.
 Do keep in mind that personal interaction is much more effective since it has that positive association aspect.

 The videos below are two examples of cockatiels that learned to speak or whistle.